Do I Need Collision Insurance? (2025)

 • Damage from collisions with cars, trucks, motorcycles, or other vehicles

-• Damage from collisions with objects, such as a house, tree, pole, or guardrail
+• Damage, such as broken windshield, from collisions with objects, such as a house, tree, pole, or guardrail

 • Damage from your vehicle rolling over or falling from height